-Across your adventures, you may be able to buy, craft, or loot special items that can help control how your character reacts to certain lighting levels—special lanterns, tinted glasses to diminish light, potions to see in the dark, etc.
+During your adventures, you may be able to buy, craft, or loot special items that can influence how your character reacts to certain lighting levels—special lanterns, tinted glasses to diminish light, potions to see in the dark, etc.

 When delving into the dark places of the world, make sure equip to yourself with adequate lighting supplies for your journey—to be stuck underground with no light and darksighted monsters all around is a surefire recipe for death and disaster.

 This flare emits a medium (+2) amount of light for up to 1 hour.
-Once lit, a flare cannot be extinguished unless it is doused in water—at which point, the flare is ruined and cannot be lit again.
+Once lit, a flare can't be extinguished unless it is doused in water—at which point, the flare is ruined and can't be lit again.

 A shard of darkstone taken from the Shadowfell.
 This small, bloodthirsty stone absorbs light from the surroundings and creates pockets of darkness.
 Thieves and rogues are known to prize these shards.

-This specially-treated torch burns twice as bright and twice as hot as normal, producing a medium (+2) amount of light.
-However, the torch will burn for only 30 minutes before it turns to ash.
+This specially-treated torch burns twice as bright and twice as hot as normal, producing a medium (+2) amount of light for 30 minutes before it turns to ash.

-This magical sword, crafted by the elves of Sindoril, hums with a small amount of radiant energy that can be used to create light.
-A favored weapon of undead hunters who must brave the depths below.
+This magical sword, crafted by the elves of Sindoril, hums with radiant energy.
+A favored weapon of dungeon delvers—when commanded, it glows with radiant light.

 This white potion turns clear for a few seconds when you shake it.
 It tastes of smoke and lemons.

-You gain darkvision when you drink this potion—the better the quality, the longer the ability lasts for.
+You gain darkvision when you drink this potion—the better the quality, the longer this ability lasts for.

 |Lesser||Common||1 hour||50 gp|